 AutoUpdate_NXNY is set to

 ON in the “DOMAIN DECOMPOSITON” section of the file.

 For runs at very high resolution or small number of processors you may run into a domains stack size error.

 This is caused by exceeding the domains stack size memory limit set at run-time.
 The error will be apparent from the message in your log file.

 If this occurs you can increase the domains stack size in file

 GCHP uses a cubed sphere grid rather than the traditional lat-lon grid used in GEOS-Chem Classic.
 While regular lat-lon grids are typically designated as ΔLat ⨉ ΔLon (e.g. 4⨉5), cubed sphere grids are designated by the side-length of the cube.
 In GCHP we specify this as CX (e.g. C24 or C180).
 The simple rule of thumb for determining the roughly equivalent lat-lon resolution for a given cubed sphere resolution is to divide the side length by 90.
 Using this rule you can quickly match C24 with about 4x5, C90 with 1 degree, C360 with quarter degree, and so on.

-To change your grid resolution in the run directory edit the
+To change your grid resolution in the run directory edit

-Internal Cubed Sphere Resolution to the cube side length you wish to use.
+setCommonRunSettings.sh.
+The paramter should be an integer value of the cube side length you wish to use.

-To use a uniform global grid resolution make sure that
+To use a uniform global grid resolution make sure